Chapter 2 Cybersecurity and Reliable Websites

 Vishing

 Vishing is short for “voice phishing.”
-Scams occur using voice mail, VoIP (voice over Internet Protocol) calls, or phone calls.
-For example, a scammer may call posing as an IRS agent and request the person’s social security number to do an audit.
+Scams occur using voice mail, VoIP (Voice Over Internet Protocol) calls, or phone calls.
+For example, a scammer may call posing as an IRS agent and request the person’s Social Security number to do an audit.

 To prevent vishing attacks, question calls from unusual locations, such as another country, or from blocked numbers.
 If a call requests personal information, ensure the legitimacy of the caller.
 Is this type of information usual for this type of call?
-For instance, IRS agents do not ask for social security numbers over the phone.
+For instance, IRS agents do not ask for Social Security numbers over the phone.

 Smishing